 The Instant Pot has got to be one of the most convenient things ever invented.
 It’s a slow cooker, steamer, and pressure cooker all wrapped up into one little appliance.
-Speaking from experience, the Instant Pot does the lazy person and the college student a world of good.
+Speaking from experience, the Instant Pot does the lazy person and the college student a world of good—based on the wealth of love for it on the Internet, it’s also great for anyone with kids in school or a busy lifestyle in general.
 Because it’s such a versatile tool, you can use it for a wide variety of quick and easy meals.
 Whether you’re in a rush and need a quick dinner or you don’t really feel like putting that much effort into cooking, get yourself an Instant Pot and you’ll be able to whip up these tasty and effortless meals in no time!

 Homemade, healthy, and flavorful ramen that’s almost as quick as the packaged kind?
 The Instant Pot makes it possible—and makes perfectly soft-boiled ramen eggs effortless too.
 Get the Instant Pot Chicken Ramen recipe.